donno/warehouse51/torrent-docker/README.md

 seeders to see how much they have downloaded and uploaded.

-Ideally, I want something better to show the system work as well as provide command for restaring the torrent creation so you can add new files while it is running.
+Ideally, I want something better to show the system work as well as provide command for restarting the torrent creation so you can add new files while it is running.

 How it works